- About Us

 3) What is the classroom ratio of children to teachers?

-4) How long have your staff been with the JCC?
+4) How long has your staff been with the JCC?
 What is their educational background?

 Our experienced team of early childhood educators is our most valuable resource.
 Many have been with us for at least a decade.
-Their professional training ranges from associate to bachelors degrees.
-They love their work, they love the children, and all are deeply committed to providing an excellent preschool experience.
-We consider ourselves blessed to have such a stable, seasoned and dedicated team.
+Their professional training ranges from Associate to Master degrees.
+They are passionate about their work, they love our children, and are all deeply committed to providing an excellent early childhood experience.

 5) Do you have to be Jewish to attend?

 Children arrive between 7:30 and 9:00 a.m., depending on their family’s needs.
 The day opens with an exploration period, when children play in interest areas such as art, science or a writing center, followed by a circle time and project activities.
-Then it’s time for outside play in our secure playgrounds (each classroom opens onto its own enclosed outdoor play space).
-Some children leave after this period at 11:30.
+Then it’s time for outside play on our secure playgrounds; each age group is fortunate to have their own playground right outside their classroom door.
+We also have access to the auditorium and gymnasium during inclement weather.

 Lunchtime runs from 12:00 to 1:00, including time for quiet play and a story.
-Some of our children leave at 1:15, while others stay for rest, followed by mid-afternoon snack, activities, reading or outdoor play until it’s time to go home at 5:30.
+Some of our children leave at 1:00, while others stay for rest, followed by mid-afternoon snack, activities, reading or outdoor play until it’s time to go home at 5:30.
+We offer optional Enrichment Activities for our preschool children between 1:00 and 2:00, such as Cooking, Storybook STEM, Micro Soccer, Little Dribblers, Super sports, Red Cross Swim Lessons, Gymnastics and Spanish.

-On Mondays and Friday, our music teacher joins each classroom for a half-hour music class.
-Swim lessons take place on Tuesday or Thursday, depending on the classroom, for our three-, four- and five-year-olds.
+On Tuesdays and Fridays, our music teacher joins each classroom for a half-hour music class.
+Red Cross swim lessons take place on Tuesday or Thursday, depending on the classroom, for our three, four and five year olds.
 On Friday mornings, we all join together for a school-wide Shabbat celebration in our common room.

-8) Does my child need to be toilet trained to attend?
+7) Does my child need to be toilet-trained to attend?

 No, your child does not need to be toilet trained.
 We strongly believe that each child is ready to be toilet trained when and only when he is ready.
 We work closely with you and your child to reach this stage of independence, following your parenting philosophy.
-To facilitate the process, each of our classrooms includes a connecting bathroom with private, child-sized toilets.
+To facilitate the process, every classroom includes a connecting bathroom with private, child-sized toilets.

 We do our best to balance the health and safety of all our children with the needs of working parents.
 Essentially, we will ask you to pick up your child if she has any of the following symptoms: